The Synoptic Problem: A Brief Survey

 [3] Bart D. Ehrman, The New Testament: A Historical Introduction to the Early Christian Writings, 7th ed.
 (New York, NY: Oxford University Press, 2020), 121.

-[4] Reading horizontally means placing the passages side-by-side in columns to be examined simultaneously.
+[4] Reading horizontally means placing the passages side-by-side in columns so they can be examined simultaneously.
 One example of a side-by-side synopsis of the Gospels is Kurt Aland ed., Synopsis of the Four Gospels, Revised Standard Version (American Bible Society, 2010).

 [5] Oral tradition is the generational practice of memorizing and repeating stories and sayings by spoken words.
 The next generation would continue the process and convey the material to subsequent generations either orally or in writing, and so on throughout history.